just1984/auto_timeclock/README.md

 This script will now auto-commit to your project every hour, and it will create a commit even if there are no changes to the project.
 These commits will include a timestamp and a running number.

-We hope this tool will make your learning journey smoother by taking care of the commit process.
+I hope this tool will make your learning journey smoother by taking care of the commit process.
 You can now focus on what truly matters: Learning and growing!

 #HappyCoding #SyntaxInstitute #GitHub #Automation #Learning